mikedisbrow/theflats-theme/README.md

 ![image](https://raw.githubusercontent.com/mikedisbrow/theflats-theme/master/misc/screenshots/highlighting.png)

-*I've also included the following color schemes, with a couple of small changes to background color, caret, bracket highlighter, gitgutter, etc.*
+*I've also included the following color schemes.
+Background color, caret, line highlight, selection, guides, comments, gutter, have all been changed to be consistent with the theme.
+Syntax highlighting colors have not been modified at all.*

 [Material Dark](https://github.com/equinusocio/material-theme), [Monokai Neue](https://github.com/josh-kaplan/sublime-monokai-neue), [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme), and [PreDawn](https://github.com/jamiewilson/predawn)